 - Select Off

-The good news is that a Nest Thermostat can control the temperature of your home without Wi-Fi.
-At the same time, a lack of an internet connection means your Nest doesn’t have access to all the key features that most people enjoy.
+The good news is that a Nest Thermostat can still control temperatures even without Wi-Fi.
+At the same time, being disconnected from Wi-FI means the Nest doesn’t have the smart thermostat functions that most people enjoy.

 7. Are You Able to Lock a Nest Thermostat?

-A user can 'lock' the Nest to keep it from making any adjustments outside of a preset range.
-This won't mean you have to make do with just one temperature—a locked Nest continues to use existing program settings—but simply prevents people from changing the settings.
+Nest has a locking feature that allows a user to keep it from making any adjustments outside of a preset range.
+This doesn’t lock in a specific temperature—a locked Nest continues to use existing program settings—but simply prevents other users from constantly changing the settings.

 - Enter a 4-digit pin number you can remember, and do so twice.

-Nest thermostats can be controlled by your Google Home app, accessible through your phone as well as a computer.
+You can control the Nest through your Google Home app, which is accessible on your phone or desktop computer.
 Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also compatible with remote control via the Nest app.

 Before you can make adjustments for a Nest on your phone with Google Home or the Nest app, you need to follow a few steps: